 Nokia 8 & 9 rumoured features and specifications

-The Nokia 8 or Nokia 9 is what's expected to be the upcoming Nokia flagship, which will run the Snapdragon 835 processor and launch after the Galaxy S8 and Galaxy S8 Plus (on sale 28 April).
+The Nokia 8 and Nokia 9 are what's expected to be the upcoming Nokia flagships, which will run the Snapdragon 835 processor and launch after the Galaxy S8 and Galaxy S8 Plus (on sale 28 April).

 According to the source one of the two handsets will be a full metal unibody phone with dual cameras.
 The key difference between the two will be the size of the screen.

 This is demonstrated by another leak reported by NokiaPowerUser that shows the Nokia 8 with dual cameras and a physical fingerprint reader, alongside drawings of the supposed Nokia 9, which loses the fingerprint sensor to the rear while sporting a near bezel-less design.

 The Nokia 9 flagship is said to run Android Nougat and come with a 5.3in or 5.7in display with Gorilla Glass 5 and IP57 protection.
 As well as the aforementioned Snapdragon 835, it's expected to get 6GB of RAM.